 Our fund raising supports the overall mission of the Centre, ensuring its sustainability and impact.
 However, it also supports a number of specific projects across the range from smaller projects through the possibility to make a long-term endowment that would secure the Oxford Mindfulness Centre’s long-term future.

 We have made available £25,000 per year to support applications for training, activities or initiatives which widen access to, and participation in, mindfulness-based cognitive therapy and practices.
 In addition, we have offered training pro bono or at greatly reduced rates in countries and/or sectors with limited resources.
 Our grants are given on the expectation of clear impact, outcomes and/or key learnings, and we evaluate impact and/or outcomes.
-Read about the projects which received funding in 2016, working with prison workers and inmates, parents, communities in areas of deprivation, young people in care, people with dementia and their carers, and refugees.
+Read about the projects which received funding in previous years, working with prison workers and inmates, parents, communities in areas of deprivation, young people in care, people with dementia and their carers, and refugees.

 The University of Oxford Mindfulness Centre into the Future